bmedici/rest-ftp-daemon/README.md

 As of today, its main features are :

+* Allow environment-specific configuration in a YAML file
 * Delegate a transfer job by ``POST```'ing a simple JSON structure
 * Spawn a dedicated thread to handle this job in its own context
 * Report transfer status, progress and errors for each job in realtime